 A Timely Warning will be issued to the community when incidents of criminal activity, specifically the crimes reported on our statistics page, occur on campus or within the immediate proximity of campus.
-Timely Warnings may also be issued when instances of criminal behavior pose a potential on-going concern to the community.
+Timely Warnings may also be issued when instances of criminal behavior or non-criminal incidents pose a potential on-going concern to the community.
 Timely Warnings differ from Emergency Notification by the degree of imminent threat.